mohitrathod92/mohitrathod92/README.md

 👨‍💻 About Me

-🔭 I'm currently working on AI-integrated full-stack web applications 🌱 I'm currently learning React Native, NestJS, and System Design 💼 6 months of professional experience as a Frontend Developer at Reweb Digital 🚀 Independently built and deployed 4 full-stack projects end-to-end 🤖 I use AI tools like GitHub Copilot and ChatGPT daily in my workflow 📫 Reach me at mohitrathod92@gmail.com
-⚡ Fun fact: I built a computer vision driver safety system using Python and OpenCV
+🔭 I'm currently working on AI-integrated full-stack web applications

+🌱 I'm currently learning React Native, NestJS, and System Design

+📫 Reach me at mohitrathod92@gmail.com